joanantonllarch/medialon_script-lists/README.md

 # medialon_script-lists
-medialon lists manipulation using the mxm script
+Medialon lists manipulation using the mxm script.